-Egg Farmers of Alberta along with Alberta Agriculture and Forestry completed an egg footprint to better understand and quantify the environmental impact of egg production in Alberta, using a life cycle assessment (LCA) method.
+Egg Farmers of Alberta along with the Alberta government completed an egg footprint to better understand and quantify the environmental impact of egg production in Alberta, using a life cycle assessment (LCA) method.
 LCA has become a mainstream method for environmental sustainability assessment being used by many agriculture commodities to measure and communicate their environmental footprint.
 The Environmental Footprint of Egg study included on-farm data collection from farmgate to grader, covering all lifecycle stages of production.

 Building on this LCA work, Egg Farmers of Alberta are taking new approaches to sustainability.
 For Alberta egg farmers, sustainable production is socially responsible, environmentally sound and economically viable.
 From stakeholder engagement to continuous improvement in adopting beneficial management practices, Egg Farmers of Alberta are committed to environmental protection and sustainable development.

 - Sustainability: Next Steps (bulletins)

 - Egg Farmers of Alberta: Our Sustainability Journey (video)

 Environmental footprint: Alberta pea

 To gain a better understanding of sustainability performance, the Alberta Pulse Growers collaborated with the Alberta government on measuring the environmental footprint of Alberta field peas using the LCA method.
 Together they produced: